Loading

 Sydney lights up at 6pm every night

-From Friday, 23 May to Saturday, 14 June the lights turn on each night at 6pm.
-This is when the festival’s light installations and projections spring to life across the Vivid Sydney Light Walk from Circular Quay, across the CBD to the Goods Line.
+From Friday, 22 May to Saturday, 13 June the lights turn on each night at 6pm.
+This is when the festival’s light installations and projections spring to life across the Vivid Sydney Light Walk from Circular Quay, The Rocks, Barangaroo and Darling Harbour.
+This year the entire Vivid Light Walk is free for everyone to enjoy and lights go off at 11pm.

 The Vivid Sydney Light Walk